watem-sedem/watem-sedem/docs/input.rst

 Sewer map filename
 ******************

 Filename of the sewer map.
-This raster is only mandatory when :ref:`Include sewers = 1 <inlcudesewers>`
+This raster is only mandatory when :ref:`Include sewers = 1 <inlcudesewers>`.

+All pixels in the sewer map contain values between 0 and 1.
+The value represents the fraction of the outgoing sediment in this pixel that is entering the sewer system.

+The datatype of the sewer map is float32.

 Tillage direction filename
 **************************

+Filename of a raster with the tillage direction in degrees to the North.

+The datatype of the tillage direction raster is float32.

 Oriented roughness filename
 ***************************

+Filename of a raster with the oriented roughness.
+The oriented roughness is the height of the microrelief (in cm) due to ploughing.

+The datatype of the oriented roughness raster is float32.

+.. _buffermap:

 Buffer map filename
 *******************

 Filename of the buffer map.
-This raster is only mandatory when :ref:`Include buffers = 1 <includebuffers>`
+This raster is only mandatory when :ref:`Include buffers = 1 <includebuffers>`.

+The datatype of the buffermap is integer16.

 Ditch map filename
 ******************